 Step 4 — Activate Personalization Across Channels

-Personalization only works when data, identity, and delivery are tightly integrated; start by deciding where decisions run (server vs client) and follow through with reliable syncs, clear audience definitions, and robust QA.
+Personalization works best when data, identity, and delivery are closely linked.
+First, decide where decisions will be made (server or client), and then ensure reliable syncing, clear audience definitions, and quality assurance.
 Make the architectural choice first, map identifiers consistently, then deploy audience definitions to each channel with monitoring hooks so personalization stays accurate at scale.

 Choose server-side or client-side personalization